june20com/LMGaugeView/README.md

 LMGaugeView
 ==============
+This version of LMGaugeView is a custom June20 fork that is used by the Motion repository.
+For fork adds a `NSNumberFormatter` property to allow customization of the numeric reading in the middle of the gauge.

 LMGaugeView is a simple and customizable gauge control for iOS inspired by [Flavor](https://dribbble.com/flavor) sketch on [Dribbble](https://dribbble.com/shots/1217274-Speedometer-Day-Night-Mode).

 <img src="https://raw.github.com/lminhtm/LMGaugeView/master/Screenshots/screenshot1.png"/>